US Privacy Supplement

 - Choose Settings > Google > Ads

-- Check Opt out of Ads Personalization
+- Check Opt out of Ads Personalisation

 - Toggle it off, then tap on “Reset advertising ID”

-6. How the business responds to Do Not Track -DNT- signals
+9. How the business responds to Do Not Track -DNT- signals

 Adsquare does not track its customers over time and across third party websites to provide targeted advertising and therefore does not respond to Do Not Track (DNT) signals.
 Third parties that have content embedded on Adsquare’s websites such as social feature may set cookies on a user’s browser and/or obtain information about the fact that the web browser visited a specific Adsquare website from a certain IP address.
 Third parties cannot collect any other personally identifiable information from Adsquare’s website unless you provide it to them directly.